18F/10x-workshare/README.md

 ## Project Overview
 An [18F](https://18f.gsa.gov/) team is currently investigating opportunities, challenges and barriers to entry around the state-led delivery of a federally-funded unemployment benefit program called short-time compensation, or “workshare.”

-This project is funded by the [10x](https://10x.gsa.gov/) program with CARES Act funds.
+This phase 2 project is funded by the [10x](https://10x.gsa.gov/) program with CARES Act funds.
 Workshare, or Short-time Compensation, is a program funded by the Department of Labor’s Employment & Training Administration, and provides an alternative to layoffs for employers and employees.

 ## Short-time Compensation
 Short-time compensation (STC), also referred to as “work share” or “shared work” programs, are active in 26 states.
 STC is a form of unemployment insurance (UI) that gives employers the option of reducing employees’ hours instead of cutting their workforce during a business slowdown.